 - Erosion control blankets or coir logs can provide quick stabilization to erosion prone areas.
 Follow all manufacturers’ instructions for installation.

 - Some plants may perform better than others due to varying soil conditions, sun exposure, and fluctuating water levels.
-Replace dead or dying plants with species that are already doing well in your buffer.
+Replace dead or dying plants with species that are already doing well in the buffer.

-Keep Infrastructure Clear
+Keep Infrastructure Clear:

 - Life at the Water’s Edge: A shoreline resident’s guide to natural lakeshore and streamside buffers for water quality protection in South Carolina.
 Lin Roth, editor.
 Clemson University.
 Department of Forestry and Natural Resources, 2004.

-- SC Waterways Factsheet: HGIC, 1855 Shorescaping Freshwater Shorelines, 2013.
+- SC Waterways Factsheet: HGIC 1855, Shorescaping Freshwater Shorelines, 2013.
+Available online.